-ABM strategies point to a clear focus on engaging specific accounts through personalised means.
+ABM strategies point to a clear focus on engaging specific accounts through personalized means.
 Inbound practices focus on appealing to a broader audience to attract and convert, but it’s never guaranteed.

-Enter account-based marketing, and a business is likely to realise a quick turnaround in engagement, ROI, and how they relate with their customers.
+Enter account-based marketing, and a business is likely to realize a quick turnaround in engagement, ROI, and how they relate with their customers.

-Understanding the differences between inbound marketing and ABM enables an organisation to perceive how a combination of the two means to their ROI goals.
+Understanding the differences between inbound marketing and ABM enables an organization to perceive how a combination of the two means to their ROI goals.

 Assimilating ABM in your current marketing mix doesn’t mean that it will nullify the rest of your stack.
 You can exploit both to get the best outcomes on a case to case basis.
 For instance, you can use the low-cost inbound strategies to reach out to SMEs and elect ABM for your Fortune 500 marketing project.

 In Singapore, some companies prefer one approach over the other depending on their business model or industry.
 ABM and inbound marketing don’t have to be mutually exclusive.
 A synchronized effort with the two can yield exponential gains.

 ABM and Inbound Marketing strive to target unique audiences with valuable content to convert.
 A company can acquire influence and skill to identify quality leads and to understand their thought process.

 The genesis of successful account-based marketing starts with the launch of specific segments.
 It entails identifying marketing programs that can be personalised to these segments using impacting channels.

 The targeting approach used depends on the characteristics of an account and the segments and marketing chances involved.
 Here are examples of how B2B marketers can exploit ABM in real-life